The Luxury Hotel Insider: Exclusive luxury hotel deals, features and special rates from the luxury hotel experts at Five Star Alliance.

 Mr. Critchard: The best thing about our location is that it is incredibly central and situated right opposite Green Park.
 My favorite thing to do in the surrounding area is to enjoy the open spaces of London’s parks.

 Five Star Alliance: Can you share the names of any famous guests who have stayed in the hotel, or perhaps regulars that return on a periodic basis?

 Five Star Alliance: Which do you consider to be the best rooms in the house?
 Not just the suites, but also any particular standard rooms that have great views or unusual advantages?
-If you were checking into a standard room at the hotel, which one would you request?

 Five Star Alliance: Can you mention any interesting miscellaneous trivia regarding the hotel?
 Perhaps a bit of history?
 Any special events that have taken place on property?